dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 ### PREFER async/await over using raw futures.

 Asynchronous code is notoriously hard to read and debug, even when using a nice abstraction like futures.
-This is why we added `async`/`await` to the language.
-They make a huge improvement in code readability and let you use all of the built-in control flow structures of the language within your async code.
+The `async`/`await` syntax improves readability and lets you use all of the Dart control flow structures within your async code.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/usage_good.dart (async-await)" replace="/async|await/[!$&!]/g"?>